kimwalisch/primesieve/README.md

 ## Installation

 The primesieve command-line program can be installed using your operating system's package manager.
-You can also download the latest primesieve command-line and GUI programs from the [downloads](https://github.com/kimwalisch/primesieve/wiki/Downloads) page.
+You can also download the latest primesieve binaries for various OSes from the [downloads](https://github.com/kimwalisch/primesieve/wiki/Downloads) page.

 <table>